adtzlr/felupe/docs/howto/meshgen.rst

 ..  image:: images/cube.png
     :width: 400px

-There is also :class:`felupe.Circle` for the creation of a quad-mesh for a circle.
+For circles, there is :class:`felupe.Circle` for the creation of a quad-mesh for a circle.

 ..  code-block:: python

     circle = fem.Circle(radius=1.5, centerpoint=[1, 2], n=6, sections=[0, 90, 180, 270])

 ..  image:: images/circle.png
+    :width: 400px

+For triangles, there is :class:`felupe.mesh.Triangle` for the creation of a quad-mesh for a triangle.

+..  code-block:: python

+    circle = fem.Triangle(a=(0, 0), b=(1, 0), c=(0, 1), n=5)

+..  image:: images/triangle.png
     :width: 400px

 Cylinders